Hotment/Garmin/README.md

-# PC Dash Cam - Voice-Activated Screen Recorder
+# PC Dash Cam - Voice-Controlled Screen Recorder

-PC Dash Cam is a lightweight, background application for Windows that continuously records your screen and audio, much like a dash cam in a car.
-It keeps a rolling buffer of the last minute of activity and, when triggered by a voice command, saves a video clip of the event, including the moments leading up to and following the command.
+PC Dash Cam is an always-running, low-footprint Windows background app that keeps recording your screen and audio at all times.
+It has a rolling buffer of the last minute of activity and, upon being triggered by a voice command, saves a video clip of what transpired, including the short time before and after the command.

-This makes it perfect for capturing unexpected moments during gameplay, video calls, or any other screen activity without having to constantly record and manage large video files.
+This makes it perfect to capture surprise moments of gameplay, video calls, or any other screen activity without repeatedly recording and managing large video files.

+## Inspiration

+The project was inspired by a popular internet meme which made me laugh.
+I had to replicate the voice-controlled, instant replay functionality for my PC.

 ## Features

-* **Continuous Background Recording:** Runs silently in the system tray, constantly recording your primary monitor to a temporary in-memory buffer.
+* **Continuous Background Recording:** Runs silently in the system tray, constantly recording your primary monitor to a transient in-memory buffer continuously.
 * **Voice Activation:** Use a wake phrase like "Ok Garmin" to activate the command listener.
-* **Pre- and Post-Event Buffering:** Saves a video clip that includes the 60 seconds *before* you gave the command and the 30 seconds *after*, ensuring you never miss the action.
+* **Pre- and Post-Event Buffering:** Saves a video clip that includes the 60 seconds *before* you gave the command and the 30 seconds *after*, so you never miss the action.
-* **Combined Audio:** Captures both your microphone audio and the system's output audio (e.g., game sounds, call audio) and mixes them into the final video.
+* **Mixed Audio:** Captures both your microphone audio and the system's sound (e.g., game sound, call sound) and mixes them into the final video.
-* **External Configuration:** All settings, phrases, and languages can be easily modified in a simple `config.ini` file without touching the code.
+* **External Configurability:** All settings, phrases, and languages can be easily modified in a simple `config.ini` file without touching the code.
-* **Live Reload:** Refresh the configuration on-the-fly from the system tray menu without restarting the app.
+* **Live Reload:** Reload the config in real time from the system tray menu without requiring a restart of the app.
-* **Visual Feedback:** A small, semi-transparent "Listening..." window appears on your focused screen to confirm the wake word was heard.
+* **Visual Feedback:** A small, semi-transparent "Listening..." window appears on your current screen to show the wake word was heard.
-* **Multi-Language Support:** Define command phrases in multiple languages within the configuration file.
+* **Multi-Language Support:** Define command words in multiple languages in the config file.

 ## Installation

-1.  **Prerequisites:** Ensure you have Python 3.9+ installed on your system.
+1.  **Prerequisites:** Install Python 3.9+ on your machine.
-2.  **Download:** Download the project files (`main.py`, `compile.bat`, etc.) and place them in a folder.
+2.  **Download:** Clone the repository to your local machine using `git clone`.
-3.  **Install Dependencies:** Open a command prompt or terminal in the project folder and run the following command to install the required Python libraries:
+3.  **Install Dependencies:** Open a command prompt or terminal in the project folder and run the following command to install all required Python libraries from the `requirements.txt` file:
     ```bash
-    pip install speechrecognition pystray pillow numpy mss pyaudio moviepy thefuzz pydub configparser
+    pip install -r requirements.txt
     ```

 ## Usage

-1.  **Run the Application:** Double-click the `main.py` file or run `python main.py` from the terminal.
+1.  **Run the Application:** Double-click on the `main.py` file or run `python main.py` from the terminal.
-2.  **System Tray Icon:** The application will start and an icon will appear in your system tray.
+2.  **System Tray Icon:** The app will launch and show an icon will appear in your system tray.
 Right-click the icon for options.
 3.  **Voice Command Workflow:**
     * Say the activation phrase (e.g., **"Ok Garmin"**).
     * A beep will sound, and a **"Listening..."** indicator will appear on your focused monitor.